 It's been 10 years since The Roofing Industry Alliance for Progress commissioned futurist Atul Dighe to examine what the roofing industry would look like in 20 years, that is, in 2025.
 Now that we're halfway there, it's a good time to see how the report holds up.

 Now, no futurist ever gets it all right, but with all the benefits of hindsight, that ain't bad.

-Nor did the report talk about the vagaries of the U.S. housing market, but then, few people saw the big collapse that
+The report didn't foresee, for example, the financial crisis that would occur just a few years after it was issued.
+Nor did the report talk about the vagaries of the U.S. housing market, but then, few people saw the big collapse that was coming.

 And the truth is: The roofing industry still hasn't come to a conclusion about any of the big trends mentioned in the report.
 Solar is being installed on rooftops, to be sure, but not always by roofing contractors.
 Solar technology has improved but mostly to the advantage of large-scale panel installations.
 Sustainability clearly is driving decision making for roof system selection, but the industry still needs to figure out how it can be optimized: Green roofs?
 Added insulation?
 More reflectivity?
 Recyclable products?
 All the above?

 Since 2005, the industry clearly has consolidated though probably not to the extent or in the manner the report suggested.
 The most significant consolidation has been in the distribution segment where a handful of large national and regional firms have market dominance.
 Manufacturer consolidation has been more modest, and contractor consolidation has occurred more by organic growth than by acquisition.

 And the report, though helpful for predicting the current shortage of workers, didn't provide much in the way of solutions.
 Finding and keeping good talent remains our single biggest challenge with no easy short-term fixes.